Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 The catalog metadata item `getIcon` used to be a string containing the file name of the appropriate icon (unused since Plone 4).

 Since Plone 5.02, the catalog metadata item `getIcon` is reused for another purpose.
-Now it is boolean, and it is set to `True` for items which are images or have an image property (for example, a lead image).
+Now it's boolean, and it's set to `True` for items which are images or have an image property (for example, a lead image).
 ```